The puppy weight calculator

 Science-backed predictions using veterinary growth research

-Unlike simple calculators that use a basic linear formula, our puppy weight calculator combines three prediction methods for significantly better accuracy:
+Unlike simple calculators that use a basic "double it at 4 months" formula, the puppy weight calculator combines three prediction methods, all grounded in peer-reviewed veterinary data:

-We use age-specific growth completion percentages derived from the WALTHAM Petcare Science Institute's research on over 50,000 healthy dogs.
+We use age-specific growth completion percentages derived from a peer-reviewed study (Salt et al., 2017) of over 8 million vet-measured weight records from Banfield Pet Hospitals.
 Dogs of similar adult weight follow remarkably similar growth curves, which allows us to predict adult size from a puppy's current weight and age.
 These curves are sigmoid-shaped (S-curves), meaning growth is slow at first, accelerates, then gradually levels off.

 When you select a breed, we incorporate the American Kennel Club's official weight ranges for that breed and sex.
 This anchors the prediction within a genetically plausible range, preventing wild over- or under-estimates that plague simpler calculators.